skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 very small system.
 To overcome this limit, MQC tried to describe larger system by consider nuclear as classical particle which follows classical equation of motion.

-UNI-xMD mainly targeted on MQC, and whole dynamics implemented in current version of UNI-xMD are subclass of MQC class.
+PyUNIxMD mainly targeted on MQC, and whole dynamics implemented in current version of PyUNIxMD are subclass of MQC class.
 In the MQC class, there are functions for update classical properties of nuclear.
 MQC methods implemented in UNI-xMD are listed in the following.